 When staring at a digital device people tend to blink up to 66% less often, and often the blinks performed during computer work are only partial which aren’t as effective at keeping the eyes moist and fresh feeling.
 Making a conscious effort to blink more while working or watching can prevent dryness and irritation.

 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This ""20-20-20 rule"" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

 The steps above don’t require a tremendous amount of time or money to be effective.
-Contact TotalVision Eyecare of Glastonbury in Glastonbury to make an appointment with Dr. David Cartwright and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.
+Contact TotalVision Eyecare in Glastonbury to make an appointment with Dr. David Cartwright and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT